Code-Institute-Submissions/waterrot-The-Bookstore_AugResub/README.md

 Following these user stories, wireframes were drawn to provide a starting point and guidance throughout the development process.

-*this is the place where the wireframe will be*
+*this is the place where the wireframe will be in the future*

 ### Data Structure